abdulmunimjemal/delivery_robot/README.md

 2. **Map and Navigate**:
    The robot uses a pre-built map (`hotel_world.yaml`) and a configured navigation stack (`tb3_nav_params.yaml`) to autonomously navigate the environment.

+## Project Report

+A related document detailing the sensor system and path planning algorithm will be included in the project report.

+The project report will be available in the repository.

 ## Contributing